N0rthernL1ghts/wordpress/README.md

 - 2024-05-13 Deprecation of WordPress versions prior to 6.2
   * Old images will remain, but will receive no further updates, until their eventual removal.
 Usage is not recommended.
   * This decision will make build stack significantly lighter, ensuring much faster future builds
+- 2024-05-17 Upgrade S6 supervisor to v3
+  * This is breaking change affecting all images
+  * If your setup was vanilla, it should work out of the box
+  * If you have custom scripts, you should review them and migrate to new format
+  * S6 supervisor v3 brings many improvements and bugfixes in addition to performance improvements
+  * This change is necessary to ensure compatibility with future base image updates

 #### Public builds (docker)